vitodibari/poliba-deep_learning-notes/Deep Learning - Notes.md

 a=gain \cdot \sqrt{\dfrac{6}{n_{in}+n_{out}}}
 $$
 #### Normal Xavier Initialization
+#MEM
 Where random values are taken from the following normal distribution:
 $$
 \mathcal N(0,\sigma^2)
 \quad \text{where} \quad
 \sigma=gain \cdot \sqrt{\dfrac{2}{n_{in}+n_{out}}}
 $$
-Xavier initialization only works with activations such as Sigmoid and tanh.
-ReLU activations cannot be initialized with Xavier; see below.
+<u>Xavier initialization only works with activations such as Sigmoid and tanh.
+ReLU activations cannot be initialized </u>with Xavier; see below.

 ### Kaiming Initialization (He Initialization)

-It is an initialization technique similar to Xavier one, but suitable for ReLU activations.
+It is an initialization technique similar to Xavier one, but <u>suitable for ReLU activations</u>.
 Here, random values are taken from the following normal distribution:

 $\mathcal N(0,\sigma^2)$ where $\sigma=gain \cdot \sqrt{\dfrac{2}{n^l}}$